JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 print(counter.most_common())
 ```

-The values of the correlation matrix were added to another dataframe so that they could be ordered by the strength of the correlation and their statistical significance.
-Out of 153 unique correlation pairs, 113 were significant at the 0.01% level, another four were significant at the 0.1% level, seven were significant at the 1% level and eight were significant at the 5% level.
+<p align="justify">The values of the correlation matrix were added to another dataframe so that they could be ordered by the strength of the correlation and their statistical significance.
+Out of 153 unique correlation pairs, 113 were significant at the 0.01% level, another four were significant at the 0.1% level, seven were significant at the 1% level and eight were significant at the 5% level.</p>

-The strongest correlation was between LSD and mushrooms which is interesting.
+<p align="justify">The strongest correlation was between LSD and mushrooms which is interesting.
 The pair between LSD and mushrooms at least makes sense as they are both psychedelic drugs and are likely used by similar personalities and for similar purposes.
 Some of the other strongest correlation pairs include Coke-Amphetamine, Ecstasy-Coke, Ecstasy-Amphetamine and Crack-Heroin.
 Cannabis-Nicotine also showed in the top 10.
 The fact that many of the pairs make logical sense is reassuring that even though the data may be biased, it seems to be accurate.
-Ecstasy is involved in many of the top correlation pairs and therefore may be a contender for ‘gateway’ drug status, as the data shows that if individuals are willing to try Ecstasy they are also likely to try other drugs.
+Ecstasy is involved in many of the top correlation pairs and therefore may be a contender for ‘gateway’ drug status, as the data shows that if individuals are willing to try Ecstasy they are also likely to try other drugs.</p>

-A separate dataframe was created representing a subset of the top X strongest correlations.
+<p align="justify">A separate dataframe was created representing a subset of the top X strongest correlations.
 The frequency of each substance in the top correlation dataframe was counted and displayed.
 When taking the top 10 or the top 20 pairs, Ecstasy is the most frequent substance in both cases.
 If we take the top 30 it loses the top spot to Coke and Amphetamines.
-See below the result for counting the top 20 pairs:
+See below the result for counting the top 20 pairs:</p>

 [('Ecstasy', 7),
 ('Mushrooms', 6),